 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-- Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points)

+The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point)

+The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points)